 - What will you ask for help with the next class?

 - What can you do to help somebody else learn better?

 - What's your learning goal for next class?

 This is a daily brief reflection exercise that lets students privatize their experiences in their own words on a personal level.
 As far as assessment tools go, this is one that some students may resist since some may not enjoy writing daily reflections.
 If so, offer up some alternatives.

 For instance, they could do it using screencasting or simple audio recording if they wish.
 Younger students can create vision boards or collages, relating imagery to what they've learned.
 They may also choose to share their excerpts on a class blog or web page.
 This is a great classroom community-building exercise.

-7. Self-Grading: Students can use this one to grade their own progress.
+Students can use this one to grade their own progress.
 Have them give themselves a grade on the material covered.
-Afterward, they must explain why they feel they've earned that grade.
+Afterwards, they must explain why they feel they've earned that grade.

 7 Best Assessment Practices

-The following best practices are taken from our book Mindful Assessment (Solution Tree, Aug.
-31, 2016).
+The following best practices are taken from our book Mindful Assessment.

-1. Transform the Test: The most common feedback we give students is usually a number.
-Unfortunately this is a summative practice that does not identify strengths and weaknesses or provide feedback for learning and development.
+The most common feedback we give students is usually a number.
+Unfortunately, this is a summative practice that does not identify strengths and weaknesses or provide feedback for learning and development.
 An example of how to change this is to shift our approach to quizzing and make it a rich and collaborative learning opportunity: